mlynch/mlynch.github.com/_posts/2016-03-06-fujifilm-xe2s-review.markdown

 You'll notice I bought three lenses in the ~50mm focal length, which seems redundant.
 One of the fun parts about finding and researching old lenses is hearing about the history of each lens type.
 I found that, in many cases, one focal length line could be dramatically better in construction and performance than another depending on the volume produced, manufacturing process, and era of the lens.
 I tried a few in the ~50mm focal length based on those reviews, with the expectation that I'd use each one for different purposes.
 Plus, it's hard to say no to a $20 fast and quality lens in any focal length.

 Back to the camera.
-On a Fujifilm aperture and shutter speed are configured through analog dials.
+On a Fujifilm with Fujinon lenses aperture and shutter speed are configured through analog dials on the lens.
 The most common state is aperture priority where the shutter speed is automatically chosen by the camera and the aperture can be changed by the user.
-Most lenses have an aperture ring that you rotate through f-stops, or lock in "auto" mode to push the camera into shutter priority mode (or full auto if both engaged).
+Most Fujinon lenses have an aperture ring that you rotate through f-stops, or lock in "auto" mode to push the camera into shutter priority mode (or full auto if both engaged).
 The shutter speed is configured through a classic dial.
 Both features hark back to film days and force the user to get involved in the photo-making process.

 <div class="photo-box">
   <a href="/images/blog/fujifilm/camera0.jpg" target="_blank" class="photo"><img src="/images/blog/fujifilm/camera0.jpg"></a>